Llywelyn1282/the-dead-swan/README.md

 [Adobe Express](https://www.adobe.com/uk/products/firefly/features/text-to-image.html) - Text to Image AI Generator to create images for the site.

+[Tiny JPG](https://tinyjpg.com/) - To resize the website images.

 [Font Awesome](https://fontawesome.com/)  - For the icons on the website.

 [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - To troubleshoot and test features, solve issues with responsiveness and styling.

-[Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.
+[Am I Responsive?](http://ami.responsivedesign.is/) - To show the website image on a range of devices.

 - - -